Evening social & networking events

 The ERN 2019 events will be held at regular intervals along the year, with the objective of providing more informal, social opportunities for the European community to interact.
-Our objective for 2019 is to hold four to five editions total.

 The ERN are evening events designed to provide local communities with a get-together opportunity, and to discuss specific topics of general interest to researchers of all disciplines, nationalities and career stages.